BigPolarBear1/factorization_v3/README.md

 Fuck fuck fuck, its number field sieve, but simplified, I need to adjust to a large primefield and then use tonelli to take the root.
 I believe that should fix that issue with finding that correct iN value.. i need some sleep first. brain is overactive.
 Fuck.
 I should have studied abstract algebra harder so  i could read these math papers on numberfield sieve, then it wouldnt have taken months to make this fucking connection.
 Someone else will beat me to publication if I dont hurry lol.
  DAMN IT, I DESPISE HOW BAD I AM AT MATH. fuck.
 Too fucking slow.
 I need to hurry now.

+ After this, i swear, i will actually study math instead of trying to yolo it like this and losing my sanity.